07.01.2026

 Can I aerate a new lawn too soon?

 Yes.
 Very young sod or newly seeded turf needs time to root before aeration.
 If the lawn is not established, aeration equipment can cause damage.
-Virginia Green can help determine the right timing.

 Build a Better Lawn with Expert Care